William C. Palmer

 William C. Palmer (1906–1987) was an American painter who created public murals.

 Biography

 William Charles Palmer was born in 1906, in Des Moines, Iowa.
 He studied at the Art Students League under Boardman Robinson, Thomas Hart Benton, and Kenneth Hayes Miller, and studied fresco painting at the Ecole des Beaux-Arts, Fontainebleau, France.
 During the depression he was taken on at 24 dollars a week to paint murals funded by the Public Works of Art Project.
 He was a member of the American Society of Painters, Sculptors and Gravers, and the Audubon Society.
 He was also a vice-president of the National Society of Mural Painters.
-He was director emeritus of the Munson-Williams-Proctor Institute School of Art in Utica, New York.
+He was director emeritus of the Munson-Williams-Proctor Arts Institute in Utica, New York.

 Palmer retired in 1971 from the Utica school which he had founded thirty years before.
 He died at his home in 1987 in Clinton, New York.